tschutter/recipes/r/lemon_pepper_lamb_marinade.md

 - 1 tablespoon crushed garlic

 Combine and put in zip-lock back with lamb chops.
-Marinate at room temperature for 10 minutes or refigerate for 1 hour.
+Marinate at room temperature for 10 minutes or refrigerate for 1 hour.

 - source: food.com/291497
 - keywords: lamb